bilgeozcay/coupon/README.md

 # Next Steps and Recommendations
 The methodology here uses the effects of individual variables on the acceptance rate and combines them together, to find a target group with a high acceptance rate.
 However, for certain populations, there may be pockets of data, where this methodology may not work.
 As observed in coupon “Expiration”, although 1 day expiration has a higher acceptance rate overall, for the subset of data that is investigated, 2 hour expiration gives us a better acceptance rate.
 So, alternative pockets of data should be further examined to maximize the population and acceptance rates.

+It should also be noted that, as more filters are applied, the acceptance rate increases; however, the smaller the group of individuals becomes in parallel.
+As such, to increase the overall traffic to coffee houses, a balanced approach should be taken, that ensures minimal filters with maximum number of coupons accepted.
+This analysis can be expanded to find a balance that optimizes acceptance rate and number of individuals that will be reached.